ShopRunner/wildebeest/CONTRIBUTING.md

 ## Steps for Making a Pull Request

 1. Fork the project from GitHub.
-(Internal ShopRunner contributors can skip this step.)
+(Internal ShopRunner contributors can just clone the repo and skip to Step 4.)
 2. Clone the forked repo to your local disk.

 ```bash